Why Teach Media Literacy and Production?

 What TTMI Does: We have spent years building deep relationships with school systems and administrators.
 Through those relationships, we identify low-resourced schools with high potential to launch TTMI residency programs.

 Media Literacy Has Never Been More Important in Today’s Political Environment

-Misinformation across the political spectrum is influencing our childrens’ view of the world from COVID-19 to the Election.
+Misinformation across the political spectrum is influencing our children's view of the world from COVID-19 to the our elections.
 By age 18, 88% of young adults regularly get news from Facebook and other social media, but more than half US middle-schoolers cannot distinguish advertising from real news, or fact from fiction.